YonatanReuvenIsraeli/File-Hider-Extracter/README.md

 # File Hider/Extacter
-A tool for Alternate Data Streams.
+A tool for alternate sata streams.